KaiserJagger/KaiserJagger/README.md

-<h1 align="center">Hola! 👋<br />Me llamo Nicolás Andreolli</h1>
+<h1 align="center">Hello! 👋 👋<br />My name is Nicolás Andreolli</h1>
-<h2 align="center">Desarrollador Full-stack</h2>
+<h2 align="center">Fullstack Developer</h2>
-<h3 align="center">🎯Dedicado al aprendizaje continuo y mejorando mis habilidades de programación.
-Busco ser parte de un equipo de trabajo ágil para solucionar problemas empresariales desde el FRONT y/o desde el BACK 🚀</h3>
+<h3 align="center">🎯Dedicated to continuous learning and improving my programming skills.
+I am looking to be part of an agile work team to solve business problems from the FRONT and/or from the BACK 🚀</h3>
 &nbsp;<br />